 In addition to some useful extra cash, having a part-time job can be a good way of gaining valuable work experience and networks alongside your studies.
 If you are non-EU student, you can work within certain limits on a student residence permit.
 You can read more about the student residence permit and the related regulations on the Migri.fi website.

 Finding a job in Finland can be quite challenging as not all fields of study offer opportunities for employment before graduation.
 Job applicants may also be required to have Finnish or Swedish language skills.
 The career services of your university in Finland can get you started when looking for the local employment options, but your own initiative is also very important.

 Non-EU students can also apply for an extended residence permit for up to a year after graduation.
 This is intended to help graduates in their search for work or start a business.
 Information and advice on these after-graduation permits is available at www.migri.fi.

 Where to look for employment?

-if you are looking for a job, check out the careers services your Finnish higher education institution has on offer.
-Tips and advice on where and how to look for employment can also be found for example on the InfoFinland website.
+When you start looking for a job, first check out the careers services your Finnish university has on offer.